nkane/nkane.github.io/_posts/2018-07-31-win32-software-renderer-lesson-1:-getting-started.markdown

 ### Visual Studio
-[Visual Studio][vs] is an "integrated development envirnoment" (IDE).
+[Visual Studio][vs] is an "integrated development environment" (IDE).
 Currently, I am using Visual Studio 2017 Community Edition x86 on my development computer.
 In case the reader is not familiar with the what x86 is, it just means that the program is a 32-bit binary instead of a 64-bit binary; however, the x64 or 64-bit version can be downloaded instead of the 32-bit version.
 If you are concerned with what that [means][binary-x86-x64], it just boils down to accessible memory address space of the binary.
 The following version information is particularly important due to the way that Visual Studio was packaged in older versions.
 Since packaging has not remain consistent